apache/nuttx/boards/README.txt

   is code complete but has not yet been verified.

 boards/arm/tiva/dk-tm4c129x
-  This is the port of NuttX to the Tiva® DK-TM4C129x Connected Development Kit.
-The Tiva® DK-TM4C129x features the TM4C129XNCZAD MCU.
+  This is the port of NuttX to the Tiva DK-TM4C129x Connected Development Kit.
+The Tiva DK-TM4C129x features the TM4C129XNCZAD MCU.

 boards/arm/lpc31xx/ea3131
   Embedded Artists EA3131 Development board.
 This board is based on the